yal212/yal212/README.md

 # 👋 Hi, I'm yal212!

-I'm a high school student passionate about coding, AI, quantitative trading, cybersecurity and building useful tools for the web.
-I love learning by building projects and sharing them with the community. 🚀
+I'm a high school student passionate about software development, quantitative trading, cybersecurity and CTF.
+I love learning by building projects and sharing writeups with the community. 🚀

 ---